Visual Art 2

-1. establishes basic practical skills, techniques and approaches;
+1. Establish basic practical skills, techniques and approaches;

-2. investigates concepts, materials and applications within a contemporary framework, related to the history and theories of art;
+2. Investigate concepts, materials and applications within a contemporary framework, related to the history and theories of art;

-3. stimulates interest in creativity in fine art areas;
+3. Stimulate interest in creativity in fine art areas;

 Studio topics will be selected from: